SuperDotNet/superdotnet.github.io/content/posts/2018/Welcome.md

 >
 > -- Mike-EEE's High School Principal, Somewhere, Sometime

-Another way I like to say this now is: it's not how you win, but it's how you _lose_.
+Another way I like to say this now is: it's not how you win, it's *how you lose*.
 That is, any hack can win, and celebrate accordingly.
 But the _true_ winners are the ones that understand that loss _will_ occur and, when it does, know how to hold themselves in such a situation.

 #### Special Thanks